microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 For example, consider an application that allows the end user to select a set of sticky notes across several lists, and group all of the selected notes under a new list, assigning to each one an ordinal number based on the selection order.
-This functionality effectively allows a user to make a numbered list out of set of sticky nodes.
+This functionality effectively allows a user to make a numbered list out of a set of sticky nodes.

 This can be achieved by writing a transaction that loops through the selected N notes in the order they were selected, assigning ordinals incrementally and moving each one to the end of the new list.